February 19, 2018

-Southern New Hampshire University Assistant Vice President for Undergraduate Admissions Melissa Morgan said her experience reveals the most important element for potential students to consider is what they need, personally, to be successful.
+Southern New Hampshire University Assistant Vice President for Undergraduate Admission Melissa Morgan said her experience reveals the most important element for potential students to consider is what they need, personally, to be successful.

 "They should think about what they hope to experience while in college," she said.
 "This is different for everyone.
 Some need additional support in the classroom, some need a writing center, some enjoy extracurricular activities, socializing and networking.
 Other students enjoy having go-to people at the university to help build their support system, encourage them, and give them confidence when they encounter challenges along the way.
 They want to find a college that will provide when they need it most and deliver a positive, memorable experience."

-Morgan, who has overseen undergraduate admissions at SNHU for the last two years and graduate admissions the three years prior, said there are a number of online tools available, such as bigfuture.collegeboard.org, that are designed to help students gain specific information on campus housing, programs, environment, cost, support services, and diversity.
+Morgan, who has overseen undergraduate admission at SNHU for the last two years and graduate admission the three years prior, said there are a number of online tools available, such as bigfuture.collegeboard.org, that are designed to help students gain specific information on campus housing, programs, environment, cost, support services, and diversity.